Hamish-Leahy/hamish-leahy/README.md

 # About Me :

-I'm currently working on Artificial Intelligence
+I'm currently working on Artificial Intelligence - Localised Neural Networks

 I'm looking to collaborate on I'm looking for help with Rust